Umar: Political legacy

-He built up an efficient administrative structure that held together his vast realm.
-He organized an effective intelligence network, one of the reasons for his strong grip on his bureaucracy.

 Umar never appointed governors for more than two years, for they might amass too much local power.
 He dismissed his most successful general, Khalid ibn Walid, because he wanted people to know that it is Allah who grants victory, and to counter the cult of personality that had built up around Khalid, for the sake of the Muslim faith.

 He would patrol the streets of Medina with a whip in his hand, ready to punish any offenders he might come across.
 It is said that Umar's whip was feared more than the sword of another man.
 But with all of this, he was also known for being kindhearted, answering the needs of the fatherless and widows.

 Umar's swift imposition of justice against his governors for misdeeds made even powerful governors such as Muawiyah scared of him.
 Ali ibn Abu Talib, during the later rule of Uthman ibn Affan, wanted Uthman to be more strict with his governors, saying, "I adjure you by God, do you know that Mu'awiyah was more afraid of Umar than was Umar's own servant Yarfa?"

 Under Umar's rule, in order to promote strict discipline, Arab soldiers were settled outside of cities, between the desert and cultivated lands in special garrison towns known as "amsar".
-Known examples of such settlements are Basra and Kufa, in Iraq, and Fustat south of what would later become Cairo.
+Known examples of such settlements are Basra and Kufa in Iraq and Fustat south of what would later become Cairo.
 His soldiers were forbidden to own land outside of Arabia.
 There were restrictions on their right to seize buildings and other immovable things usually thought of as prizes of war.
 Movable spoils were shared with the people of the umma, regardless of their social stratum.

 A modern researcher writes about this:

 In The Decline and Fall of the Roman Empire, Gibbon refers to Umar in the following terms:

 His rule was one of the few moments in the history of Islam where Muslims were united as a single community.
-Abdullah ibn Masʿud would often weep whenever the subject of Umar was brought up.
+Abd Allah ibn Mas'ud would often weep whenever the subject of Umar was brought up.
 He said: "Umar was a fortress of Islam.
 People would enter Islam and not leave.
 When he died, the fortress was breached and now people are going out of Islam".
-Abu Ubaidah ibn al-Jarrah before Umar died famously said: "If Umar dies, Islam would be weakened".
-People asked him why and his reply was "You will see what I am speaking about if you survive."
+Abu Ubayda ibn al-Jarrah before Umar died famously said: "If Umar dies, Islam would be weakened".
+People asked him why and his reply was "You will see what I am speaking about if you survive".

 His greatest achievement from a religious perspective was the compilation of the Qur'an.
 This had not been done during the time of Muhammad.
-However, during the Battle of Yamama a great number of the memorizers of the Quran perished in the battle.
+However, during the Battle of Yamama, a great number of the memorisers of the Quran perished in the battle.
 On the advice of Umar, Abu Bakr tasked Zayd ibn Thabit with the momentous task of compiling the Quran into a single Book.

+The Farooqui dynasty which ruled the Khandesh region in north of Maharashtra, India, from 14th century until 16th century, has claimed their descent from Umar's lineage.